 Now we see real attempts of piratical seizure.
 Lately, we have been receiving alarming messages and footage from Canada, which records an attempt by unauthorized persons to board the aircraft.
 Any technical work performed by unqualified aviation specialists can lead to serious damage to the aircraft.

-Since 2022, the Canadian government has been holding one of the carrier's aircraft – the An-124 transport aircraft, which was performing a humanitarian flight to transport COVID-19 test kits.
+Since 2022, the Canadian government has been holding one of the carrier's aircraft – transport An-124, which performed a humanitarian flight to transport test kits for COVID-19.
 The Russian side continues to seek the return of the aircraft.

 An-124-100 is a transport aircraft capable of carrying heavy and oversized cargo.
-Between 2015 and 2022, Volga-Dnepr operated more than 250 flights for Canada, carrying 9,500 tons of oversized cargo for industrial projects.
+In the period from 2015 to 2022, Volga-Dnepr, in the interests of Canada, performed more than 250 flights with 9,500 tons of oversized cargo for the implementation of industrial projects.

 For example, in 2017, the company made 21 flights for a mining company to the Mary River Arctic ground airfield in Northern Canada to deliver tractors, trailers and semi-trailers.